frasera00/PyISV/README.md

 # Folders
 - PyISV contains the file with the classes and the functions used:
-  - kde_rdf.py: contains the function to compute the RDF from atomic configurations, being RDF defined as the simple histogram of interatomic distances (istogram is computed via KDE)
+  - features_calc_utils.py: contains the function to compute the RDF from atomic configurations, being RDF defined as the simple histogram of interatomic distances (histogram is computed via KDE).
+More in general it contains functions for KDE estimations.
-  - network.py: contains the network architecture used in https://doi.org/10.48550/arXiv.2407.17924
+  - network_arxiv.py: contains the 1D convolutional network architecture used in https://doi.org/10.48550/arXiv.2407.17924.
+The architecture is tuned for an input having a single channel of sinze 340 and expect as flat_dim value 21.
+In case the input size is changed flat_dim and also the paddings of the decoder layers need to be adjusted to get an output of the same size of the input.
+  - network.py: contains an updated 1D convolutional network architecture that seems to offer slightly better performance.
+This architecture is flexible and can work with inputs with more than one channels.
+It expect every input channels to be composed by 200 numbers and flat_dim equal to 1.
+If the input size is changed the decoder padding will need to be adjusted.
   - train_utils.py: contains additonal classes and functions used in the training of the network

-- ExampleScripts: contains example script to run the libraries
+- Scripts: contains example script to run the libraries
+  - compute_single_rdf.py: describe how to compute the RDF (histogram of intertomic distances) using the functions contained in PyISV/features_calc_utils.py.
+It uses ase package and need xyz format of the trajectories.
+It will compute the overall rdfs of the structures.
-  - rdf_calc_script.py: describe how to compute the RDF (histogram of intertomic distances) using the functions contained in PyISV/kde_rdf.py
+  - compute_triple_rdf.py: describe how to compute the RDF (histogram of intertomic distances) using the functions contained in PyISV/features_calc_utils.py.
+It uses ase package and need xyz format of the trajectories.
+It will compute 3 RDFs.
+It is thought for binary systems.
+The elements will need to be specified in order to have ase library to extract the corresponding positions.
   - model_training_script.py: contains the code to train the network
   - model_evaluation_script.py: script to run the trained model and evaluate the bottleneck and reconstructions